 But What About All the Cancer?

-Because EMFs have been of interest since the 1979 study that drew a link between power lines and childhood leukemia, there have been tens of thousands of studies done, most of which have refuted the findings of the power line/leukemia relationship (and none that have directly supported it).
+Because EMFs have been of interest since the 1979 study that proposed a link between power lines and childhood leukemia, there have been tens of thousands of studies done, most of which have refuted the findings of the power line/leukemia relationship (and none that have supported it).
 Organizations throughout the world, both public and private, have reviewed findings and conducted new studies on a regular basis.
 And no conclusive evidence has yet been found that links non-ionizing radiation and cancer.

 Just to give some perspective, here are some other substances on the class 2b list: coffee, pickled vegetables, and aloe vera gel.
 Coffee has been on the list since the early 1970s and has repeatedly been proven to not be a carcinogen (in fact, it seems to actually reduce the rate of some cancers).
 Yet there it remains--once again, because you can't prove a negative.

 As for the rising rates of cancer in the modern world: according to scienceblog.cancerresearchuk.org, the main factor for increasing rates of cancer is age.
 People are living longer, and they estimate this accounts for about two-thirds of the increase.

 But Shouldn’t I Be Skeptical, Anyway?
 (Better Safe Than Sorry?)

 This is the attitude of many people.
 Millions, in fact.
 And they are all over the Internet and elsewhere, telling you that you should have this same attitude, “just in case.”
 But if you understand the facts, then you don’t have to play “what if” and “just in case.”
 You can make informed decisions for yourself and your family.